 “Hopefully people remember what the spring surge was like, and they don’t want to do that again,” she said.
 Soe-Lin said that with the hopeful news about vaccine development, a light has appeared at the end of the tunnel.
 “If we can just hang together for another four or six months, we can get through this with a minimum of lives lost and livelihoods lost, but we have to work together.”

 Martin Finucane can be reached at firstname.lastname@example.org.
-Dasia Moore can be reached at email@example.com.
+Dasia Moore is the Globe Magazine's staff writer.
+E-mail her at email@example.com.
 Follow her on Twitter @daijmoore.
 Travis Andersen can be reached at firstname.lastname@example.org.
 Follow him on Twitter @TAGlobe.
 Dugan Arnett can be reached at email@example.com.